 Within this area of focus, the Kirwan Center has been leading the Badging Essential Skills for Transitions (B.E.S.T.) initiative, which is designed to more clearly communicate graduates’ career-ready skills to employers through digital badging.
 B.E.S.T. focuses on eight essential career-ready skills—Collaboration, Communication, Critical Thinking, Globalism, Interculturalism, Leadership, Problem Solving, and Professionalism—and is a system-wide, scalable approach to career preparation that maximizes the value of curricular and co-curricular opportunities already available to students.
 Nine USM institutions are currently involved in the initiative.

 The Kirwan Center has also formed a strategic partnership with Portfolium to pilot their BadgeLink tool through B.E.S.T.
 BadgeLink will be used to help institutional teams build scaffolded badge earning pathways, support students’ own collection and curation of evidence, foster student self-reflection, enable rigorous assessment at scale, and ensure consistency of quality across programs/institutions.

-Additionally, the University of Maryland University College (UMUC) has piloted a digital “extended transcript" to better reflect student’s progress and competency of defined learning outcomes that allows employers to understand the skills and knowledge that potential employees have gained through their college experience.
+Also within this area of focus, the University of Maryland University College (UMUC) has piloted a digital “extended” transcript, which help students better demonstrate their competency vis-à-vis defined learning outcomes and allows employers to understand the skills and knowledge that potential employees have gained through their college experience.